ericlenio/escreen/README.md

 You need not be too concerned about this password, nor is it particularly a problem if you lose it.
 Worst case is you make a new password and all cached files will have to be re-cached (which will happen automatically).
-Still, keep the file secured: `chmod 600 $HOME/.eshrc`.
+Still, keep the file secured: `chmod 600 $HOME/.escreenrc`.

-**Step 3: start escreen.** Run the following to start a new session, which will load all your preferences, set the PS1 prompt, and create stub functions.
+**Step 3: start escreen.** Run the following to start a new session, which will load all your preferences and create stub functions.
+It launches GNU screen with a single window showing a log file for escreen.
+Press `cntl-a c` to open a new window.
 You can interact with the shell as per normal.

+    # run with default profile
     escreen
+    # run with specific profile
+    escreen profile.lwprof

-**Step 4: use vim, ssh, screen, etc.**
+**Step 4: use vim, ssh, etc.**

-If you ssh to another system, at the first shell prompt in the ssh session, escreen will proceed to upload escreen core functions to the remote system, plus the profile's basic settings from `bashrc`.
+If you ssh to another system, escreen will proceed to upload escreen core functions to the remote system, plus the profile's basic settings from `bashrc`.
 Why not upload the entire profile and all of your preferences at once?
 To save time.
 Because otherwise you have to wait for everything to upload. escreen will only upload (and cache) the minimally necessary files it needs at the moment.

+**Step 5: exit**

+When the last window of your GNU screen session closes, the nodejs server is automatically killed.

 ## Caching